executors/executors/design.md

 ## Executors Execute Work

+As lightweight handles, executors impose uniform access to execution contexts.

 Executors provide a uniform interface for work creation by abstracting underlying resources where work physically executes.
 The previous code example's underlying resource was a thread pool.
 Other examples include SIMD units, GPU runtimes, or simply the current thread.
 In general, we call such resources **execution contexts**.
-The purpose of executors is to be uniform, lightweight handles to execution contexts which may be inefficient, inconvenient, or impossible to access directly.
-Uniformity enables programmer control over where work executes, even work created indirectly behind library interfaces.
+As lightweight handles, executors impose uniform access to execution contexts.
+Uniformity enables control over where work executes, even when it is executed indirectly behind library interfaces.

 The basic executor interface is the `execute` function through which clients execute work: